CprimeLearningLabs/gitops-bootcamp/exercise/application-deployment/kubernetes-deployment.md

 New-Item yaml-manifests/simple-http-server-deployment.yaml
 ```

-Add the following content to your deployment YAML file (replacing `<GitHub username>` with your GitHub username).
+Add the following content to your deployment YAML file (replacing `<GitHub organization>` with your GitHub organization name).

 ``` YAML
 apiVersion: apps/v1